frederik-hoeft/rimworld-more-injuries/README.md

 **Treatment**: Spalling injuries can be treated like any other cut or laceration, by treating the wound with or without medicine, preferably in a clean environment to reduce the risk of infection.

+> [!TIP]
-> :bulb: **Tip**: You can significantly reduce the risk of spalling injuries or even prevent them entirely by keeping your armor in good condition and replacing it when it becomes damaged.
+> You can significantly reduce the risk of spalling injuries or even prevent them entirely by keeping your armor in good condition and replacing it when it becomes damaged.
 Alternatively, you can research into advanced spacer armor types that are designed to prevent spalling entirely.

+> [!TIP]
-> :bulb: **Tip**: You can tweak the chance, severity, and armor condition thresholds for spalling injuries in the mod settings to better balance the risk and reward of using degraded armor plating in combat.
+> You can tweak the chance, severity, and armor condition thresholds for spalling injuries in the mod settings to better balance the risk and reward of using degraded armor plating in combat.

 ## New Body Parts